AlexFerras/079Mastermind/README.md

 # Mastermind
-Mastermind is Exiled Plugin that intruduces the new gamemode with the same name.
+Mastermind is Exiled Plugin that intruduces the new gamemode by the same name.
 The gamemode is an attempt to replicate SCP:CB original premise of SCP-079 being the main reason behind the breach.

 # Changes